Robb LaKritz

-Robb Michael LaKritz (born 1972) is an American real estate investor and former senior-ranking U.S. economic policymaker.
-LaKritz serves as Chief Executive Officer of LaKritz Holdings LLC, a diversified holding company with investments across various U.S. jurisdictions.
-Previously, LaKritz was appointed by U.S. President George W. Bush to serve as Advisor to the Deputy Secretary of United States Treasury, and named by the Wall Street Journal to its Future of Finance Initiative, a bipartisan group of high-ranking economic policy officials from five U.S. presidential administrations.
+Robb Michael LaKritz (born 1972) is an American real estate investor and former U.S. economic policymaker.
+LaKritz is Chief Executive Officer of LaKritz Holdings LLC, a diversified holding company.
+Previously, LaKritz was appointed by U.S. President George W. Bush as Advisor to the Deputy Secretary of United States Treasury, and named by the Wall Street Journal to its Future of Finance Initiative, a bipartisan group of high-ranking economic policy officials from five U.S. presidential administrations.
 LaKritz is an alumnus of Oxford University.

 Early life and education

 LaKritz was raised in Bloomfield Hills, Michigan.
 The eldest of three siblings and only son of a prominent Michigan attorney and former kindergarten teacher, LaKritz attended Andover High School, where he was a three-sport varsity athlete in baseball, hockey, and golf.

 LaKritz attended the University of Michigan, graduating summa cum laude and Phi Beta Kappa with a B.A. in Political Science, and being admitted to four national honorary societies for his work in international relations, political science, psychology, and the humanities.

-LaKritz then earned a Juris Doctor from Emory University, serving on the Emory International Law Review.
+LaKritz then earned a Juris Doctor from Emory University, and was on the Emory International Law Review.
 During law school, LaKritz also worked at the Carter Presidential Center and studied law at East China University of Political Science and Law in Shanghai, becoming among the first Western law students to study Chinese law in the People's Republic of China.
 On his return to Emory University in 1996, LaKritz was honored as a Dean's Teaching Fellow for his legal scholarship on Chinese law and philosophy.

 LaKritz completed his formal education at the University of Oxford, where he earned his M.B.A. with distinction, and was a member of Worcester College, the Oxford Union, and the Oxford University Amateur Boxing Club.
 LaKritz also was chosen to deliver the final closing ceremony address to his graduating Oxford M.B.A. class.